rodrigogk87/arst-oracle/README.md

 It includes:

-* `latestAnswer`: stores the last fetched price
+* `latestAnswer`: stores the last fetched price (scaled)
-* `sendRequest`: sends the Chainlink Functions request
+* `sendRequest`: sends a Chainlink Functions request
-* `_fulfillRequest`: callback function to decode and store the response
+* `_fulfillRequest`: callback to decode and store the response
+* `isStale`: function to check if on-chain data is stale

 ---

 ## ⚠️ Notes

-* The consumer contract **must be added to your Chainlink Functions subscription** and have enough LINK.
+* The consumer contract **must be added to your Chainlink Functions subscription** and have enough LINK to cover requests.
-* Your EOA needs ETH to pay gas fees.
+* Your wallet needs Sepolia ETH to pay gas fees.
-* Adjust `callbackGasLimit` if your JavaScript source requires more computation.
+* Adjust `callbackGasLimit` if your JavaScript logic is heavy or involves multiple APIs.
+* Binance endpoints may block Chainlink node IPs directly.
+You may need to set up an intermediary server or fallback to Bluelytics only.

 ---